All Episodes

 I'm driving everybody away.

-I'm driving the Hispanics away, I'm driving people like Christmas away.
+I'm driving people like Christmas away.

 I'm driving people to believe in Santa Claus away.

-I'm driving away.
+I'm driving away African Americans.

-Uh African Americans and driving away single women, the vagina crowned, I'm driving them all away.
+I'm driving away single women, the vagina crowned.

 It's all my fault.

-That's the drive by media analysis of the election.
+That's the drive-by media analysis of the election.

 Obama didn't win.